Sigma Delta Pi: History

 Unlike many collegiate honor societies, Sigma Delta Pi was conceived, planned, and funded entirely by students, and for the first ten years of its existence they directed its activities, driving it to become a national society with sixteen chapters at universities across the United States.

 In 1966, Sigma Delta Pi joined the Association of College Honor Societies.
 By 2011, it had 385 active chapters and had initiated 170,389 members.

 In 2017, Sigma Delta Pi launched La Sociedad Honoraria de la Lengua Española, an honor society for Spanish students in two-year colleges.
 As of 2025, the Society has chartered over 640 chapters and initiated over 180,000 lifetime members.

 Symbols

-Sigma Delta Pi's insignia is the royal seal of Ferdinand and Isabella that represents Castille, León and Aragón.
+Sigma Delta Pi's insignia is the royal seal of Ferdinand and Isabella that represents Castille, León and Aragon.
 Its motto is Spanías Didagéi Proágomen.
 The society's colors are red and gold and its flower is the red carnation.
 Its newsletter is called Entre Nosotros.